Roger Bolton (broadcaster): Radio

 As a radio presenter on BBC Radio 4, he is chiefly known for his work on Feedback, which he presented for 23 years, and Sunday which he regularly presented from 1998 until January 2010.

 Bolton was removed as presenter of Feedback in August 2022 by the BBC, which thanked him for his service but did not provide a reason for the change, and said it would be seeking a new presenter and production company for the programme.
 Bolton said "I'd have liked to have continued", and his removal was met with criticism from politicians and journalists.
-Following his departure he launched a podcast, Roger Bolton's Beeb Watch, which is produced by a former BBC colleague and focuses on public service broadcasting generally with a focus on the BBC in particular.
+Following his departure he launched a podcast, Roger Bolton's Beeb Watch, with a former BBC colleague and focuses on public service broadcasting generally with a focus on the BBC in particular.

 Personal life

 He married Julia Helen McLaren in July 1987 in Hammersmith.
 They have two daughters and live in Little Gaddesden in Hertfordshire.